elstamey/bootstrapping_legacy/Bootstrapping Legacy.md

 3. Examine the new feature requests; investigate how they might be implemented

+-- choose1

+### Survey Your Application

+1. Talk to users of the application

+2. Study the codebase

+3. Examine the new feature requests; investigate how they might be implemented

 --

+### Talk to Users of the Application

+**Don’t rely on developer feedback**

+- Is their process consistent with the application?

+- What are the pain points?

+- Do they have concerns with the application?

+-- choose1

-### Talk to Users
+### Talk to Users of the Application

-- **don’t rely exclusively on developer (different concerns)**
+**Don’t rely on developer feedback**

-- Is their process consistent with the current application?
+- Is their process consistent with the application?

-- Identify the pain points
+- What are the pain points?

-- Do they have concerns with the current application?
+- Do they have concerns with the application?

 -- example

 ### User Feedback: Scholarship Process

-- **Process was inconsistent with the application**
+**Process was inconsistent with the application**

-    Selection Committee used a spreadsheet of scholarships and money available; Selected candidates were added to a spreadsheet Student ID and Amount and Term of award (high margin of error)  **PAIN POINT**
+- Selection Committee used a spreadsheet of available scholarship money

+- Selected Candidates were added to a spreadsheet Student ID and Amount and Term of award

+-- choose2

+### Talk to Users of the Application

+**Don’t rely on developer feedback**

+- Is their process consistent with the application?

+- What are the pain points?

+- Do they have concerns with the application?

 -- example

+### User Feedback: Scholarship Pain Points

+**High Margin of Error**

+Their process was exiting and re-entering the system through spreadsheets

+-- choose3

+### Talk to Users of the Application

+**Don’t rely on developer feedback**

+- Is their process consistent with the application?

+- What are the pain points?

+- Do they have concerns with the application?

+-- example

 ### User Feedback: Scholarship Concerns

-**They didn’t trust that Selection Committee was choosing the best candidates**
+- They didn’t trust that Selection Committee was choosing the best candidates

-- Problems using spreadsheets to assign awards

 - The Scoring algorithm was not clear/effective

+- Multiple majors weren't allowed by our system

-- NOT ALL MONEY WAS BEING AWARDED
+- **NOT ALL MONEY WAS BEING AWARDED**

-- MONEY LEFT UN-GIVEN ⇒ ANGRY DONORS
+- **MONEY LEFT UN-GIVEN ⇒ ANGRY DONORS**

-- Students weren't always considered when they had multiple majors
+-- choose2

+### Survey Your Application

+1. Talk to users of the application

+2. Study the codebase

+3. Examine the new feature requests; investigate how they might be implemented

 --

 ### Study the codebase